MimiMag/ac-programming-languages/01-imperative-and-procedural-programming-in-C/README.md

 > 🎓 Read more about [Edgar Dijkstra and the go-to statement](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf), an example of an academic discussion about structural programming

 > 🎓 See [this cool presentation about procedural programming](https://prezi.com/gaq2b6rm5h_a/basics-of-procedural-programming/)

+# How to run the code examples in this repo
+* Run the a.out file in your terminal
+* Run a compiler (like gcc on mac) for a specific file, run the a.out file that is generated.